giantswarm/gitops-template/docs/add_mc.md

     EOF
     ```

-2. Create the MC kustomization file poiting the git repo and applied it:
+2. Create the MC kustomization file pointing to the git repo and apply it:

    ```sh
    cat <<EOF | kubectl apply -f -